al1ina/LinguaEntry/README.md

 ## NOTE
 To change the language from Spanish into another, update the ai-correct route in the server.js file by replacing "Spanish" with any other language.

-## TODO
-Make the AI-insights button take you to a page to analyze all your past entries and see what you had the most issues with and recommend stuff to work on.